johnnymillergh/jm-spring-boot-template/README.md

    - Lombok
 6. **JM Spring Boot Starter** is actively developed.
 More features will come soon!

+## Blueprint

+Project will be Integrated with Spring Cloud.

 ## Usage

 This project uses [Java 8](http://nodejs.org).
 Go check them out if you don't have them locally installed.